Why These Gluten Free Pumpkin Muffins Are a Fall Must-Bake

 • Preheat oven to 425°F. Line a 12 count muffin pan with liners and spray them nonstick cooking spray and set aside.

-• In a large bowl, whisk the eggs, brown sugar, granulated sugar, pumpkin puree, melted butter and vanilla until combined.
-Add the gluten-free flour, baking powder, baking soda, salt and pumpkin pie spice to the wet ingredients and gently whisk until just combined, being careful not to over mix.
+• In a medium bowl, whisk together the gluten-free flour, baking powder, baking soda, salt and pumpkin pie spice.
+Add the dry ingredients to the wet ingredients and gently whisk until just combined, being careful not to over mix.
 Add the chocolate chips, reserving a few for the tops of the muffins, and fold in gently.
 The batter will be thick.
+Let the batter rest for 10 minutes.

-• Bake the muffins 5 minutes at 425°F then, keeping the muffins in the oven, reduce the oven temperature to 350°F. Bake for an additional 15-18 minutes or until a toothpick inserted in the center comes out clean.
+• Bake the muffins 5 minutes at 425°F then, keeping the muffins in the oven, reduce the oven temperature to 350°F. Bake for an additional 15-18 minutes, or until a toothpick inserted in the center comes out clean.

-• Remove the muffins from the oven and allow to cool in the pan for 5-10 minutes then transfer to a wire cooling rack to cool completely.
+• Remove the muffins from the oven and allow to cool in the pan for 5-10 minutes then transfer to a wire rack to cool completely.
+Store in an air tight container at room temperature for up to 5 days or in the freezer for up to 3 months.

 Last step!
 If you make this, please leave a review letting us know how it was!